owickstrom/fast-and-fearless-evolution-of-server-side-webapps/src/slides.md

   \item Two popular libraries are Blaze and Lucid
   \item For external HTML templating languages, we can use Heist or Hamlet
   \item The external ones are typically written in separate files, but can also be embedded using quasi-quoting
-  \item These languages give is type-safe templates that are composable
+  \item These languages give us type-safe templates that are composable
   \item They help us produce valid HTML
 }